Szymon Ładniak

-Szymon Ładniak (born 15 February 2003) is a Polish racing driver, currently competing in the 2025 ADAC GT Masters with Liqui Moly Team Engstler by GRT.
+Szymon Edward Ładniak (born 15 February 2003) is a Polish racing driver, currently competing in the 2025 ADAC GT Masters with Liqui Moly Team Engstler by GRT.

 Career

 Early career

 Ładniak began his racing career as a 14-year-old in 2017, when he competed in the Kia Lotos Race championship.
 At the Autodrom Most round of the series he achieved his only podium of the season.
-The following year he switched to Renault Clio Cup Central Europe.
-Over the course of the season he scored 94 points and finished in 17th overall.
+The following year, he switched to Renault Clio Cup Central Europe.
+Over the course of the season, he scored 94 points and finished in 17th overall.
 He stayed in the championship for 2019, and that time he finished 11th in the final standings.

 Touring cars

 For the 2020 season Ładniak joined GT2 Motorsport for the TCR Eastern Europe Trophy.
 His best result of the year was a fifth position at the Hungaroring.
 He also took part in three rounds of ADAC TCR Germany Touring Car Championship as a guest, as well as a round of Tourenwagen Meisterschaft Österreich.

 2021 saw Ładniak again competing in ADAC TCR Germany Touring Car Championship, this time full season.
 He competed for three teams: JP Motorsports, Wimmer Werk Motorsport and Halder Motorsport.
 With the latter team he scored his only podium of the season at the Nürburgring.
 He finished the year in 13th overall with 70 points to his name.

 He stayed in the ADAC TCR Germany Touring Car Championship for 2022, this time with the Engstler Honda Type R Liqui Moly Racing Team team.
 During that season, he won three races and stood on the podium three more times, to finish third in the overall championship.
 He also won the Junior classification of the championship.